caukub/copycat/README.md

 To completely understand dynamic analyzer, check [wiki](https://github.com/quick-898/copycat/wiki/Analyzer#Dynamic).

 ### API
+Thanks to developer API you can easily integrate CopyCat with different platforms like Discord or hosting panel

 ### IP address hider
 IP addresses are hidden but plugin versions that matches IP addresses not :tada: